 A/N: I wrote this little piece back in March of 2006.
 Posted in multiple places, but not here.
 I decided to put it up now that I'm back in the writing world.
 Written before Deathly Hallows.
-A semi-song fic.
+A fic inspired for a song and written for a challenge.
 I used Breaking Benjamin's "So Cold".
-Slight OOC-ness because this story takes place several years after Hogwarts and nobody but Jo Rowling knows what these men will be like when they're older.
+Slight OOC-ness.
+Fixed up some things and tweaked some of the wording.
+My style of writing has changed and matured since I wrote this, but this fic will always have a soft spot in my heart.

 Disclaimer: J.K. personally called me up after reading my work and told me I should get it published *snort*